-In addition, the Bank will also continue to employ strategies to achieve strong balance sheet growth aimed to expand corporate lending leveraging on growth of existing clientele and on-boarding of new clientele with good track record in growth sectors.
-This also includes higher market and wallet share by offering competitive pricing and attractive terms as well as innovative product features.
+In addition, the Bank will also continue to employ right and balanced approach in our strategies to achieve strong healthy balance sheet growth primarily from expansion of corporate lending leveraging on growth of existing clientele and new-to-Bank clientele with good track record in new growth sectors and future-forward economy.
+This also includes pursuing higher market and wallet share by offering competitive right pricing and also value-added proposition with attractive terms as well.

-The Bank is committed to work closely with our valued customers to respond in their needs of new ways of working to remain competitive, comprehensive and stay relevant.
-Additionally, the Bank will continue to grow and expand on new business channels to seek higher fee income segment through foreign exchange and transactional banking services by achieving higher wallet share.
+The Bank is committed to collaborate closely with our valued customers to respond in their financing needs to remain competitive, comprehensive and stay relevant in the market.
+Additionally, the Bank will continue to grow and expand on new business channels to seek higher fee income segment through foreign exchange and transactional banking services by achieving higher market share.

-The Bank will continue to focus on developing its operational excellence and efficiency, adopting prudent and responsible financing practices, while upholding strong corporate governance, coupled with strong ethical and strict compliance culture to ensure sound and robust risk management practices.
+The Bank will continue to focus and emphasize on developing its operational excellence and efficiency, adopting prudent and responsible financing practices, while upholding strong corporate governance with strong ethics and strict compliance culture to ensure sound and robust risk management practices.